UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 The `[]` operation is only used when you want to either filter rows **or** select columns;
 it cannot be used to do both operations at the same time.
 This is where `loc[]` comes in.
-For the first example, recall `loc[]` from Chapter {ref}`intro`, which lets us create a subset of columns from a data frame.
+For the first example, recall `loc[]` from Chapter {ref}`intro`, which lets us create a subset of the rows and columns in the `tidy_lang` data frame.
+In the first argument to `loc[]`, we specify a logical statement that filters the rows to only those pertaining to the Toronto region, and the second argument specifies a list of columns to keep by name.

 ```{code-cell} ipython3
 :tags: ["output_scroll"]